The presence of Queensland fruit fly in Victoria can affect how fresh produce is grown and/or treated prior to exporting overseas.

-Resources available on this webpage include:
+Resources available on this website include:

-- Outlines requirements for exporting all plant products from Australia.
+- The Plant Export Operations Manual – Outlines requirements for exporting all plant products from Australia.

-- Lists the export requirements for specific Australian plant products.
+- The Manual of Importing Country Requirements – Lists the export requirements for specific Australian plant products.
 It is searchable by country or commodity.

-- Provide updates on changing regulations, guidelines, protocols, policies or trade status with various importing countries.
-Industry groups may subscribe to receive email notifications, or access content on the Department of Agriculture and Water Resources website.
+- Export Industry Advice Notices – Provide updates on changing regulations, guidelines, protocols, policies or trade status with various importing countries.
+Industry groups may subscribe to receive email notifications, or access content on the Department of Agriculture website.

 Agriculture Victoria's international market access team

 Agriculture Victoria has a market access team that works with Victorian fruit, vegetable, grain, seed and other industries to maintain, improve or expand their access into overseas markets.

 Current activities include:

-- Projects that improve the opportunity for export of Queensland fruit fly host produce: phytosanitary treatments, methods that are more favourable to fruit or vegetable quality, and new approaches that don't require chemical or cold treatment.
+Projects that improve the opportunity for export of Queensland fruit fly host produce: phytosanitary treatments, methods that are more favourable to fruit or vegetable quality, and new approaches that don't require chemical or cold treatment.

 Research and development in fruit fly diagnostics and detection.

-- Hosting overseas delegations to showcase Victoria's exemplary production and biosecurity systems.
+Hosting overseas delegations to showcase Victoria's exemplary production and biosecurity systems.